thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 31 January 2023
+### Daily Rundown on Wednesday, 01 February 2023

-- The average temperature today is 8.64˚C;
+- The average temperature today is 8.47˚C;
-- With highs of 8.75˚C and lows of 3.39˚C.
+- With highs of 8.85˚C and lows of 4.67˚C.
-- You can expect overcast clouds for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->